0xadri/notes-js/__intrvw_qs_04_frontend.md

 ## What are the Best Practices for Accessibility?

-Use Semantic HTML.
+1. Semantic HTML: `input`, `button`, `li`, etc.

-Use `role` attribute (ARIA) when needed.
+2. ARIA Labels when neede (on divs), `role` attribute.

-Use appropriate contrast for text to ensure readability.
+3. Color Contrast to ensure readability, i.e. on text.

-Use the `tabindex` HTML attribute to control the focus order.
+4. Focus Order On `tab` Key - `tabindex` HTML attribute to control the .

-Use dev tools to test the quality of the accessibility of your page.
+5. `dev tools` to test the quality of the accessibility of your page.

-Use A11 to check you have the right accessibility for your target audience https://www.a11yproject.com/checklist/
+6. A11 to check you have the right accessibility for your target audience https://www.a11yproject.com/checklist/

 -------------------------------------------------------